jim3/Network-Packet-Analyzer/README.md

 To get the ip address location details I used [ip2location.io](https://www.ip2location.io).
 But you can use whatever API you want.
 I just liked the simplicity of ip2location.io.

 > **Note**
-> Check out the screenshots and example JSON at the bottom 👇🏻 of the README.md
+> To get visual idea of the output, check out the screenshots and example JSON at the bottom of the README.md

 ### Installation